-The adopted Neighbourhood Plan will then form part of the statutory development plan for the area.
-Planning applications will be assessed in consideration of its policies, alongside existing CWaC and national policies.
+The adopted Neighbourhood Plan now forms part of the statutory development plan for the area.
+Planning applications must be assessed in consideration of its policies, alongside existing CWaC and national policies.
 The Parish Council should refer to the Neighbourhood Plan when they are consulted on planning applications and ensure that their responses are consistent with its policies.